openscilab/memor/README.md

 By using this dynamic structure, you can create flexible and sophisticated prompt templates with Memor.
 You can design specific schemas for your conversational or instructional formats when interacting with LLM.

 #### Examples
-You can check out some provided examples of using Memor in real-life scearios in [examples/README.md](https://github.com/openscilab/memor/blob/master/examples/README.md).
+You can explore real-world usage of Memor in the [`examples/`](examples/README.md) directory.
+This directory includes concise and practical python scripts that demonstrate key features of Memor library.

 ## Issues & bug reports